UnderAOverE/design_docs_patterns/magna-carta/python.md

 ### Priority Order

-CLI > ENV > Pydantic Settings > Mongo-based Settings
+CLI > ENV > Pydantic Settings > Mongo-based Settings - Always take CLI config/ settings over the ENV based over pydantic-settings and if none found fallback to mongo based settings (Not sure how to approach this)

 ### Requirements
 - Use Pydantic Settings